 So, for any applicable product type there is one standard but several possible testing labs.
 A product can be UL certified to a CSA standard and will carry the UL marking – or vice versa.

-Paloform’s range of gas and propane-burning fire pits bear the ETL marking, which means that they have been tested and certified by Intertek.
-So, the answer the question in the title of this post is “no”, they are ETL listed to CSA/ANSI standards, but in practice, this is the same thing.
+Paloform’s range of gas and propane-burning fire pits bear the LC marking, which means that they have been tested and certified by LabTest.
+So, the answer the question in the title of this post is “no”, they are LabTest listed to CSA/ANSI standards, but in practice, this is the same thing.

-We have recently achieved CE Certification on all of our outdoor firepit products.
-The EU is governed by a standard Gas Appliance Directive, the standards of which all gas-burning appliances must comply and be certified to.
-Paloform’s modern fire pits have been tested and certified to these standards and may now carry the CE marking.
+Paloform’s modern fire pits are also certified for use in EU countries and the UK.
+The EU is governed by a standard Gas Appliance Regulation, of which all gas-burning appliances must comply and be certified to.
+Paloform’s modern fire pits have been independently type-tested and certified to these standards and may now carry the CE marking.
 Read more about the CE Certification here.